taz77/drupal-facebook_tracking_pixel/README.md

 Provided for troubleshooting and "when all else fails" scenarios, there is a purge function (admin/config/system/facebook_tracking_pixel/purge).
-By clicking Purge All every code on the site and ever path tracking event will be erased.
+By clicking Purge All every code on the site and every path tracking event will be erased.
 This removes everything from the database and deletes all files that have been created.
 It will return the module to a state of initial installation.